Verridian-ai/life-os-Pulse-banner-generator/database/README.md

 # Database Setup Instructions (App Owner Only)

-**Note**: This setup is for the app owner (you) to run ONCE in their Neon database.
+**Note**: This setup is for the app owner (you) to run ONCE in your Supabase database.
 End users will never need to see or follow these instructions.
 Once you run this schema, all users can sign up and use the app immediately.

 ## Prerequisites

-1. **Neon Account**: You already have this set up
+1. **Supabase Account**: You already have this set up
-2. **Neon Project**: You already have your Neon project configured
+2. **Supabase Project**: You already have your Supabase project configured
-3. **Environment Variables**: Your Vercel deployment already has `VITE_NEON_API_BASE` configured
+3. **Environment Variables**: Your Vercel deployment already has `VITE_SUPABASE_URL` and `VITE_SUPABASE_ANON_KEY` configured

 ## Setup Steps (One-Time)

 ### 1. Run the Schema Migration

-1. Go to your Neon project dashboard: https://console.neon.tech/
+1. Go to your Supabase dashboard: https://supabase.com/dashboard
-2. Click on your project
+2. Select your project
-3. Click "SQL Editor" in the left sidebar
+3. Go to "SQL Editor" in the left sidebar
+4. Click "New query"
-4. Copy the contents of `database/schema.sql`
+5. Copy the contents of `database/schema.sql`
-5. Paste into the SQL Editor
+6. Paste into the SQL Editor
-6. Click "Run" to execute the schema
+7. Click "Run" to execute the schema

 **That's it!** Once you run this, all users can sign up and use the app.